materials-marketplace/user-docs/docs/source/ucs/uc4_tut.md

-# The UC4 app – Injection moulding for medical applications
+# Use Case 4 – Injection moulding for medical applications

 Use case 4 involves simulating and multi-step simulation of the mixing, granulation and sintering process for medical applications.
 The final objective of the workflow